Compositional Neural Textures: Limitations and Future Work

 \section{Limitations and Future Work}

-Depending on the editing operations used, our current method may struggle with handling patterns with elongated, continuous structures.
-In these patterns, the notion of textons might not be clear and each elongated structure might be represented by multiple textons in our current implementation as we impose \propref{property:compact} on these learned neural textons. \Cref{fig:limitation:elongated} shows such an example where texton editing can disrupt continuous structures in textures.
-In addition, our approach relies on the assumption of random reshuffling of texton appearances (\propref{property:reshuffle}) that can result in a different version of the original texture without altering its overall appearance.
-Consequently, while our method can extract non-stationary structure of textons within textures, it is suitable for those that exhibit consistent texton appearances throughout the image domain.
+Our approach relies on the assumption of random reshuffling of texton appearances (\propref{property:reshuffle}) that can result in a different version of the original texture without altering its overall appearance.
+Consequently, while our method can extract non-stationary structure and generate spatially-varying textures during inference (e.g. \Cref{fig:texture_interpolation_main:morphing,fig:style_transfer:spatial}), \replace{it is suitable for those}{the network is \replace{trained on}{inherently more suitable for} textures} that exhibit consistent texton appearances throughout the image domain.